 This is the tipping point, so you better tip it to everyone’s favor with shopper’s purchase of exactly the right product and you making that sale on the spot.

 Image is everything so try to put enough valuable images of the product as you can.
+As potential buyers are becoming more and more “visual”, it is important to be the best we can when it comes to product photography for eCommerce stores.
 Note: Don’t save on getting the best photo/illustration/3D render, you only get one shot so do it right.

 There are some additional recommendations you should follow that can be easily overlooked during the site planning: